C0d3N1nJ4/customer-service/README.md

 # Domain model

 The domain model is composed of three entities : Customer, Address and Contact.
 A Customer can have one address and one contact.

+# Kafka

+The project uses Kafka to publish events when a customer is created, updated or deleted.
+The events are published to the topic "customer".
+Ensure that Kafka is running on localhost:9092 before starting the application.

 # Sequence diagram